Dorothy Hodgkin: Vitamin B12 structure

-In 1948, Hodgkin first encountered vitamin B12, and created new crystals.
+In 1948, Hodgkin first encountered vitamin B12, one of the most structurally complex vitamins known, and created new crystals.
 Vitamin B12 had first been discovered at Merck earlier that year.
 It had a structure at the time that was almost completely unknown, and when Hodgkin discovered it contained cobalt, she realized the structure actualization could be determined by X-ray crystallography analysis.
 The large size of the molecule, and the fact that the atoms were largely unaccounted for—aside from cobalt—posed a challenge in structure analysis that had not been previously explored.

 From these crystals, she deduced the presence of a ring structure because the crystals were pleochroic, a finding which she later confirmed using X-ray crystallography.
 The B12 study published by Hodgkin was described by Lawrence Bragg as being as significant "as breaking the sound barrier".
 Scientists from Merck had previously crystallised B12, but had published only refractive indices of the substance.
-The final structure of B12, for which Hodgkin was later awarded the Nobel Prize, was published in 1955.
+The final structure of B12, for which Hodgkin was later awarded the Nobel Prize, was published in 1955 and 1956.